Gabrielle Solis: Season 7

-Gabrielle shows a horror movie to Juanita, which gives her nightmares.
-She claims that a man is standing on the family's front lawn every night.
-Gabrielle is doubtful of this until she too notices the mysterious stranger.
-She sees him while shopping one day and asks a security officer to see a security camera.
-She realizes that her stalker is the stepfather who raped her as a child.
-This horrifies Gabrielle, especially because she thought that he was dead.
-Gabrielle learns her stepfather has been following her everywhere she goes.
-She drives to a deserted area when she knows he is following her, and walks into a clearing, armed with a gun that she acquired for her protection.
-She confronts him about raping her as a young girl.
-He admits to the terrible deed.
+Later, Gabrielle realizes that her stepfather has been stalking her.
+This horrifies Gabrielle, who thought that he was dead.
+She eventually confronts him with a gun but lets him go, demanding he never return.
 During Susan's coming home dinner, Gabrielle runs home to begin preparations for dessert course.
 Once she enters her house, her stepfather confronts her again, pretending to have her gun.
 He begins to attack her and attempts to rape her.
-However, Carlos comes home and intervenes, accidentally killing him with a blow to the head from a candlestick.
+However, Carlos comes home and intervenes, accidentally killing him.
 Bree, Susan, and Lynette come into the house and discover the body.
-With help from Bree, they are able to clean up before the rest of the guests arrive.
-The group agrees to keep the situation secret.
+With help from Bree, they are able to clean up before the rest of the guests arrive, and all agree to keep the situation secret.